Patrick-Flanagan/datasciencecoursera/HelloWorld.md

 ## Hello World - my first foray into GitHub!!!!
+As for the exercise see below: